kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   Eliminate 90% of net-new hand-written validation within 5 kube releases (target start: v1.33)
 *   Convert 50% of existing hand-written validation within 5 kube releases (target start: v1.33)
-*   If we lose steam and abandon this, we can roll it back relatively easily.
+*   Migrate in such a way that if contributors lose steam and abandon this, we can roll it back relatively easily.
 *   `types.go` files become the de-facto IDL of Kubernetes for native types.
 It is worth noting that `+enum` support, `+default` support and similar enhancements all moved our API development forward in this direction.
 This enhancement is an attempt to continue that story arc.
 *   API Validations are readable and manageable.
 The IDL should be a joy to use for API authors, reviewers and maintainers.
 Common complex relationships have simple-to-express idioms in the IDL.
     *   Reduce API development costs for API authors and reviewers.
 Reduce long term maintainer costs.
 Reclaiming time from core project contributors.